Khosrow I: War in the East

 This was much to the dislike of Khosrow, who considered the Turkic collaboration with the Hephthalites to pose a danger for his rule in the east, and thus marched towards the Sasanian-Turkic border in Gurgan.
 When he reached the place, he was met by a Turkic delegate of Sinjibu that presented him gifts.
 There Khosrow asserted his authority and military potency, and persuaded the Turks to make an alliance with him.
 The alliance contained a treaty that made it obligatory for Faghanish to be sent to the Sasanian court in Ctesiphon and gain the approval of Khosrow for his status as Hephthalite king.
 Faghanish and his kingdom of Chaghaniyan thus became a vassal of the Sasanian Empire, which set the Oxus as the eastern frontier the Sasanians and Turks.
 However, friendly relations between Turks and Sasanians quickly deteriorated after that.
 Both Turks and Iranians wanted to dominate the Silk Road and the trade industry between the west and the far east.
-In 562 Khosrow II defeated the Hephthalites once again, and then stopped the threat of the Turks.
+In 562 Khosrow I defeated the Hephthalites once again, and then stopped the threat of the Turks.

 In 568 a Turkic embassy was sent to Byzantine to propose an alliance and two pronged attack on the Sasanian Empire.
 Fortunately for the Sasanians, nothing ever came from this proposal.
 Later in 569/570, Sinjibu attacked and pillaged Sasanian border lands, but a treaty was soon signed.
 Khosrow then sent a Mihranid named Mihransitad, to estimate the quality of the daughter of the Turkic Khagan.
 According to Armenian sources her name was Kayen, while Persian sources states that her name was Qaqim-khaqan.
 After Mihransitad's visit in Central Asia, Khosrow married Qaqim-khaqan.
 According to some sources, Hormizd IV, the successor of Khosrow, was the son of the Turkic princess.
 However, Encyclopædia Iranica states that the "marriage with the daughter of the Turkic khaqan is chronologically impossible", and says that Hormizd was born in 540, thirty years before Khosrow's marriage.